Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 Compilation of libraries should not trigger their installation to the system by default.

-Propose to use special CMAKE variable if user desires to install 3rd party libraries to the system: `THIRD_PARTY_INSTALL_PREFIX`.
+It is proposed to use special CMAKE variable if user desires to install 3rd party libraries to the system: `THIRD_PARTY_INSTALL_PREFIX`.

 If this variable is empty, SDL should install 3rd party and external dependencies libraries to `{BUILD_DIR}`/compile_dependencies